hendricius/the-bread-code/README.md

 ![logotype b](./images/logo/logotype_b.png)
 # Cracking The Bread Code

+DEPRECATED.
+Please see [the sourdough framework](https://github.com/hendricius/the-sourdough-framework) for a complete rewrite.

 Learn how to master the art of baking the programmer way.
 If you love programming, you will also enjoy breaking some bread.
 A/B test, iterate and ultimately become a self-taught baker.